Advancing Subsurface Discovery and Geothermal Monitoring with an Agentic Artificial Intelligence Framework: Applications

 Seismicity forecasting is a challenging task that aims to predict the occurrence of future seismic events based on historical data.
-GAIA can assist in this process by integrating various forecasting models, such as the Epidemic Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical} and the Declustering method \citep{reasenberg1985second}.
-These models utilize the detected phases and their temporal distribution to forecast the likelihood of future seismic events.
+Recent advances in machine learning have also demonstrated the potential of data-driven seismicity forecasting in geothermal systems.
+For example, \cite{biquakecastnet} proposed deep learning approaches for forecasting induced seismicity by learning from temporal patterns of earthquake catalogs.
+Such models can complement traditional statistical frameworks, like the Epidemic Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical} and the Declustering method \citep{reasenberg1985second}, by capturing nonlinear relationships that may not be explicitly represented in physics-inspired formulations.
+Within GAIA, these forecasting approaches can be integrated as interchangeable modules, allowing the agent to select, compare, and evaluate different forecasting paradigms according to the available data and operational objectives.

 By default, GAIA uses the ETAS model as the seismicity forecasting method.
 The ETAS model is a statistical model that describes the temporal and spatial distribution of seismic events and is widely used in seismic monitoring.
 The upcoming version of GAIA will feature more advanced forecasting models, primarily based on deep learning techniques (e.g., \cite{bi2025advancing}).
 Figure \ref{fig:seismicity_forecasting} shows an example of GAIA's seismicity forecasting workflow, where the user uploads a known seismicity catalog and requests seismicity forecasting.
 GAIA Agent will then analyze the catalog, apply the selected forecasting algorithm, and return the forecasting results.